-Dahr Jamail is a BBC correspondent and a regular contributor to publications such as The Nation, Islam Online and The Socialist Worker.
+Dahr Jamail was born in 1968 in Houston, Texas.
+He is a BBC correspondent and a regular contributor to publications such as The Nation, Islam Online and The Socialist Worker.
 He identifies himself as “one of the only independent, unembedded journalists in the country [U.S.],” to distinguish himself from the “U.S. corporate media.”
 Be that as it may, Jamail is not remotely nonpartisan, impartial, objective, or even credible.

 On April 12, 2005, San Francisco State University (SFSU) invited Jamail to give a talk entitled, “The War Is Far From Over.”
 Flyers advertising the event promised that Jamail would reveal the “real truth” of the damage and destruction caused by U.S. forces in Iraq.